nchern/notelog/README.md

 ```

 ## Roadmap
+ - [ ] in-note macros:
+   - [ ] when adding lines, format them according to a given template
+ - [ ] multiple temporary drafts - when open a draft, this should not be the same file every time
  - [ ] have notes on `.md` format and not only in `.org`
  - [ ] create dir structure in one go during init phase.
 Consider fixing existing incomplete structure.
  - [ ] archive: a note can:
    - [ ] be put into archive, so it will not stay in the main note list
    - [ ] what should be the search behaviour?
 Should it be available or not for the search?
    - [ ] be restored from the archive (eventually)
+ - [ ] sub-notes: notes that exist only in a context of a main note (?)
+   - example notelog -c subnote <notename> <sub-notename>
  - [ ] attachments to notes (?)
    - [ ] notelog -c attach <notename> <filepath> - puts <filepath> into note directory
    - [ ] notelog -c attach-open <notename> <attach-name> - opens attach